 LinkedIn is fast becoming a popular destination for every job seeker and recruiter out there.
 While the good ol’ recommendation feature was a fine indicator of the users’ skill-sets and soft skills, there was a pressing need for a feature that would enable recruiters and employers to take an objective look on the person.
 Zerply, a popular networking site for creative professionals has been using an endorsement feature from quite some time now.

 While LinkedIn started to roll out the feature a few days ago, earlier this week the company made an official announcement about Endorsements.
 Users can directly go to the Skills & Expertise section of the profile page of the connection whom they wish to endorse.
 LI is also featuring a box on the top when you visit a connection’s profile page.
 It recommends a few skill sets for you to endorse.

-LinkedIn Endorsements have started to become popular with the users, and hopefully the company would make more enhancements to it.
+LinkedIn Endorsements have started to become popular with users, and hopefully, the company would make more enhancements to it.